By implementing important scientific strength training theoriesc and principles, your training will become both effective and fun.

 Intensity

-The intensity of load are how much you are lifting (percentage of 1 repetition maximum), and the intensity of effort are how close you are to failure (Reps to failure).
+The intensity of load is how much you are lifting (percentage of 1 repetition maximum), and the intensity of effort are how close you are to failure (reps to failure).

 Frequency